-Surveys show that consumers increasingly distrust the food sector as a provider of food solutions that they want or need.
+Surveys show that consumers increasingly distrust the Food and Drink Sector as a provider of food solutions that they want or need.
 This is not necessarily the fault of the players currently involved.
 The digital revolution has fundamentally altered the way we interact with each other or with industry and how we approach and perceive new technologies and products.
 Consumers are now used to having access to detailed information regardless of time and place.
 However, food manufacturers are still reluctant to share all information about a particular food product, since this could provide competitors with an unwanted advantage.
-Rather than protecting intellectual property via patents, trade secrets are still widely used in the food industry to maintain a competitive edge.
-Such trade secrets, by their very nature, cannot be disclosed.
 Moreover, consumers are becoming increasingly diverse when it comes to making food purchase decisions due to an increasing number of drivers.
-In addition to price, taste and appearance, new intangible criteria related to health, sustainability, authenticity, ethics, and emotional and social needs are playing an increasingly greater role.
-Furthermore, based on sustainability and health promotion, consumers are being pressured to change their foodrelated behaviours which are deeply embedded in their social identity and emotional well-being in addition to habitual and practical barriers.
+In addition to price, taste and appearance, new intangible criteria attributes related to health, sustainability, authenticity, ethics, and emotional and social needs are playing an increasingly greater role.

+Furthermore, based on sustainability and health promotion, consumers are being pressured to change their foodrelated behaviours which are deeply embedded in their social identity and emotional well-being.
+The SAPEA report on sustainable food systems also points at the need for more research on the balance between consumers' positive and negative annotations of the food 'making' process, and the emotions related to food consumption.
 Due to this embeddedness, food choices are resilient towards changes: although consumers often wish to make changes in food-related behaviour, implementing them is difficult due to the amount of effort required and lack of external support.
 To date, there is an insufficient understanding of how to effectively support the consumers in making these lifestyle changes: which changes are best achieved by modifying food availability or developing new distribution models rather than targeting individual consumer's decision-making behaviour directly.
+More R&I is needed on understanding diversity in consumer attitudes and decision-making processes and how this relates to the food environment and the empowerment of different segments of consumers in different parts of the world.

-Between now and 2020, the sector will need to implement measures to regain the trust of diverse consumer groups by better understanding and serving their needs and wants.
-To that purpose, methods have to be devised that allow food manufacturers to communicate more effectively with consumers.
-Education and disclosure of decision-making facts with respect to the reasons for the choice of raw materials and processing technologies are needed.
-A rekindling of the lost appreciation and understanding of the benefits of food processing to create a safe and high quality food supply is needed.
+Urgently, the sector will need to implement measures to regain the trust of diverse consumer groups by better understanding and serving their needs and wants.
+To that purpose, adopting methods that allow food manufacturers to communicate more effectively with consumers is crucial.
+While food manufacturers can use the channels to educate and disclose decision-making facts with respect to the reasons for the choice of raw materials and processing technologies, the same channels can be used to gather consumers' feedback on how they perceive and value production and product attributes.
+A rekindling of the lost appreciation and understanding of the benefits of food processing in creating a safe and high-quality food supply is needed, but this process needs to take into account consumer concerns.
 Some of this could come from a renewed focus on the exploitation of the cultural diversity of European food traditions.
-A better collaboration using modern media and new digital technologies in the food arena will need to be put in place.
-Privacy and data security issues surrounding the ethical use of Big Data for food development purposes need to be addressed.